 Sticking to the theme of touchdown equity, there are few players with more scoring upside than an Aaron Rodgers primary pass-catcher.
 Since 2010, eight Packers have scored double-digit touchdowns.
 Davante Adams has ranked in the top three in red zone targets in consecutive seasons—only five other players in the last 10 years have ranked in the top five in red zone targets in back-to-back years—and a full season with Rodgers under center means Adams could outperform his ADP even as the eighth player off the board at his position.

-Round three is the first time I stray from Draft Analyzer's suggestion.
+Round three is the first time I stray from Draft Hero's suggestion.
 While the software offers picks that might optimize your team there’s also a top-five option that helps guide other draft strategies anyone might have.
 Because of supply and demand, I’m more confident in my ability to replace tight end points than find a quality running back or wide receiver later in the draft or midseason on the waiver wire.
-In Draft Analyzer’s top five was a running back but not the one that I’m usually looking for here.
+In Draft Hero’s top five was a running back but not the one that I’m usually looking for here.

 Jerick McKinnon has 300 touches well within his range of outcomes in an offense that offered its backfield nearly 500 touches a season ago.
 Kyle Shanahan has generally ranked near the top of the league in terms of running back touch share and the 49ers figure to offer favorable game script much more consistently than they did in 2017.

-While this league doesn’t implement a flex spot, there are three wide receiver spots to fill and Draft Analyzer is pushing for a quality receiver here before waiting for 18 picks until it gets back to the turn.
+While this league doesn’t implement a flex spot, there are three wide receiver spots to fill and Draft Hero is pushing for a quality receiver here before waiting for 18 picks until it gets back to the turn.